LTU-Actor/Route-Yolov8/README.md

     If debugging is enabled (set in the rqt dynamic reconfigure), annotated images showing the detected objects are published to debug topics.

+5. Vest Mask:

+    If vest mask is enabled (set in the rqt dynamic reconfigure), an image showing the vest mask is published to the vest mask topic.

 ## Configuration

 The package supports dynamic reconfiguration through the ROS Parameter Server.
 Parameters such as image resizing, flipping, and debugging can be adjusted on-the-fly.